Happy Friday Y’all!

 -1/4 cup low-sodium of Soy Sauce

 -1/4 cup Teriyaki Sauce (add more as needed for flavor)

 -1 tablespoon of Apple Cider Vinegar, you can also White Vinegar

 -1/2 cup of a shallot/green onion stem, sliced for garnish and cooking

 -2 cups of broccoli florets, I prefer my broccoli raw, because I like the crunch.
 However, please feel free to steam it and add it to your dish.

 -1 teaspoon cornstarch or flour mixed with 2 teaspoons water

+Now that our thighs are clean and cut we need to sauté our chicken.
 You will need to pour 1 tablespoon of vegetable oil, in a large pan over medium heat.
-Once your oil is warm enough you will begin to place your chunks of chicken into the oil.
+Once your oil is warm enough you will begin to place your chunks of chicken thighs into the oil.